catalyst/moodle-tool_forcedcache/README.md

 ## What is this?

-This is a moodle plugin that will override Moodle's default mode of caching based on a configuration file.
+This is a moodle plugin that will override Moodle's default options for caching with custom configuration.
-It is replaced with a deterministic configuration, based on a lightweight configuration and rules stored in code.
+This allows for deterministic configuration, based on a lightweight configuration and rules stored in code.
-This has the advantage of making caching code-configurable before deployment, and allowing for identical caching configurations throughout your fleet.
+This has the advantage of making caching code-configurable before deployment, and allows for more control of the cache configurations throughout your fleet.

 ## Branches

 For all Moodle branches please use the master branch.

 ## Installation

-To install this plugin, MDL-41492 is required to be backported to create the interface points for the plugin.
+#### Requirements:
+- If you are on Moodle < 3.9, you must have the changes in [MDL-41492](https://tracker.moodle.org/browse/MDL-41492), applied in your project as this plugin uses those interface points created.

+#### Recommendations:
-It is also recommended to have MDL-70233 installed to prevent default cache creation during CACHING_DISABLED conditions such as system upgrade.
+- We recommended to have [MDL-70233](https://tracker.moodle.org/browse/MDL-70233), installed to prevent default cache creation during CACHING_DISABLED conditions such as system upgrade.

+1. Clone the plugin
+2. Apply core patches (if required)
+3. Configure the cache settings
+4. Enable the plugin

 Step 1: Clone the plugin
 ------------------------